 Colorado Medigap carriers must make at least Medigap Plan A available to all beneficiaries, regardless of age.
-So if you have qualified to Medicare early due to disability, you will be able to buy a Plan A. Insurance companies do not have to offer other plans to people under age 65.
-Later on though, when you turn 65, you will get another 6 month window to change to richer plan.
+So, if you have qualified to Medicare early due to a disability, you will be able to buy a Plan A. Insurance companies do not have to offer other plans to people under age 65.
+Later on, though, when you turn 65, you will get another 6-month window to change to a richer plan.

 After the open enrollment window has passed, you can still apply for a Medigap policy anytime you like.
 However, you must answer health questions on the application.
 The insurance company can decline you for certain pre-existing health conditions.

-If the costs for Colorado Medicare supplements are too high for you or you can’t qualify, you may wish to consider another type of Colorado Medicare plans – Medicare Advantage.
+If the costs for Colorado Medicare supplements are too high for you or you can’t qualify, you may wish to consider another type of plan – Medicare Advantage.
 You can read more on these plans further below.